 You may also want to look at

-This flexible walking safari is ideally 3 or 4 days and offers a combination of guided bush walks and game drives, giving you greater flexibility to choose your preferred game viewing activity day by day, depending on your group's preferences.
+This Flexible Walking Safari is ideally three or four days and offers a combination of guided bush walks and game drives, giving you greater flexibility to choose your preferred game viewing activity day by day, depending on your group's preferences.
 Our guided walking safaris take place within the Greater Kruger Park, possibly the greatest nature conservancy on Earth.